yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 const lockProvider = new LockProvider({
     // You can provide default TTL value
-    // If you set it to null it means locks will not expire and most be released manually.
+    // If you set it to null it means locks will not expire and most be released manually by default.
     defaultTtl: TimeSpan.fromSeconds(2),

     serde,

-    namespace: new Namespace("lock"),

     // You can choose the adapter to use
     adapter: new MemoryLockAdapter(),